 (b) Partial Payment Collection.
-Affirm may, in its sole discretion, require a Customer to make an immediate, one-time partial payment of the purchase price (a “Partial Payment”) of a Merchant Product.
+Affirm Loan Services, LLC may, in its sole discretion, require a Customer to make an immediate, one-time partial payment of the purchase price (a “Partial Payment”) of a Merchant Product.
 Merchant hereby appoints Affirm Loan Services, LLC as its payment collection agent solely for the purpose of accepting Partial Payments from Customers on behalf of Merchant.
 Merchant agrees that a Partial Payment made by a Customer to Affirm Loan Services, LLC will be considered the same as a payment made directly to Merchant.
 Merchant understands that Affirm Loan Services, LLC’s obligation to transmit a Partial Payment to Merchant is subject to and conditional upon successful receipt of the associated Partial Payment from Customer.
 In accepting appointment as the limited payment collection agent of Merchant, Affirm Loan Services, LLC assumes no liability for any acts or omissions of the Merchant or for any fraud or chargebacks associated with such Partial Payments.
 Merchant is responsible for reimbursing Affirm Loan Services, LLC for any loss incurred by Affirm Loan Services, LLC arising from fraud or chargebacks with respect to Partial Payments.

 (c) Payouts to Merchant.
 Merchant will establish and maintain a U.S. depository account in good standing (the “Bank Account”).
 Merchant will notify Affirm in writing at least five (5) business days prior to any change of the Bank Account.
-Subject to Section 3.1(d), Merchant will receive disbursements from Affirm or an Originating Bank, as applicable (each, a “Payout”), equal to the total dollar amount of Successful Transactions, including any Partial Payments, less: (i) any amounts already paid to Merchant by Affirm or an Originating Bank; (ii) accrued but unpaid Fees; (iii) amounts relating to Customer Disputes; (iv) Fees that are disputed by Affirm in good faith; and (v) undisputed amounts owed by Merchant to Affirm, which may include amounts resulting from Customer refunds and amounts withheld or limited in accordance with Section 3.3.
+Subject to Section 3.1(d), Merchant will receive disbursements from Affirm (itself or its affiliates) or an Originating Bank, as applicable (each, a “Payout”), equal to the total dollar amount of Successful Transactions, including any Partial Payments, less: (i) any amounts already paid to Merchant by Affirm or an Originating Bank; (ii) accrued but unpaid Fees; (iii) amounts relating to Customer Disputes; (iv) Fees that are disputed by Affirm in good faith; and (v) undisputed amounts owed by Merchant to Affirm, which may include amounts resulting from Customer refunds and amounts withheld or limited in accordance with Section 3.3.
 Payouts will be initiated within three (3) business days of the applicable Successful Transaction.
 For Successful Transactions involving Affirm Products offered in accordance with Section 1.2(a), Affirm will initiate the transfer of applicable Payouts to the Bank Account.
 For Successful Transactions involving Affirm Products offered in accordance with Section 1.2(b), Affirm will notify the Originating Bank of Successful Transactions and the Originating Bank will initiate the transfer of applicable Payouts to Merchant’s Bank Account.
 Merchant hereby authorizes Affirm to debit Merchant’s Bank Account for unpaid Fees or other amounts due and payable under this Agreement.
-Upon request by Affirm, Merchant will enter into an ACH authorization form for the benefit of Affirm in a form reasonably provided by Affirm.
+Upon request by Affirm, Merchant will enter into an ACH authorization form for the benefit of Affirm in a form reasonably required by Affirm.
 Upon written notice to Merchant, Affirm may modify its billing processes, provided that such modifications do not adversely disrupt Payouts.
 In the event that Merchant disputes the calculation of any amount payable under this Agreement, Merchant may invoke the dispute resolution process in Article 15.

 (d) Payouts to Shopify.
-Commencing upon notice by Affirm or Shopify to Merchant (a “Revised Payout Process Notice”), Affirm and Originating Bank, as applicable, will disburse Payouts payable under Section 3.1(c) directly to Shopify and not to Merchant.
+Commencing upon notice by Affirm or Shopify to Merchant (a “Revised Payout Process Notice”), Affirm (itself or its affiliates) and Originating Bank, as applicable, will disburse Payouts payable under Section 3.1(c) directly to Shopify and not to Merchant.
 Merchant acknowledges and agrees that, following delivery of the Revised Payout Process Notice to Merchant, Shopify will be solely responsible for disbursing Payouts to Merchant and that Affirm will have no liability with respect to such Payouts.
 Merchant will address all inquiries and disputes regarding such Payouts, including with respect to tax reporting requirements, solely to Shopify and Affirm will have no obligation to answer such inquiries or resolve such disputes.